 Erythrocytes have biconcave disc shape depressed in the center.
 This particular shape increases the effective membrane surface.
 Mature red blood cells lack a nucleus because it expelled in the bone marrow before entering the bloodstream (this does not occur in birds, amphibians and certain other animals).
 Adult human erythrocytes are formed in the bone marrow.

 The hemoglobin -contained exclusively in the red- blood cells is a pigment a protein conjugate containing the group “heme”.
 It also transports carbon dioxide, most of which is dissolved in the erythrocytes and to a lesser extent in the plasma.

 Normal hemoglobin levels are between 12 and 18 g / dl of blood, and this amount is proportional to the quantity and quality of red blood cells (red cell mass).
 Hemoglobin makes up 90% of erythrocytes and, as a pigment, gives its characteristic red color, although this only occurs when the red blood cell is loaded with oxygen.

 After a half-life of 120 days, erythrocytes are destroyed and removed from the blood by the spleen, the liver and the bone marrow, where hemoglobin is degraded in bilirubin and iron is recycled to form new hemoglobin.

 White Blood Cells (WBC):

 Normal leukocyte count is within a range of 4,500 to 11,500 cells permm³ (or microliter) blood, varies according to the physiological conditions (pregnancy, stress, sport, age, etc.) and pathological (infection, cancer, immune suppression, aplasia, etc.).
-The percentage counts different types of leukocytes is called “differential count” (see CBC, below).
+The percentage counts of different types of leukocytes are called “differential count” (see CBC, below).